GTA gang: Vigilante response

 The Russian media also began warning travellers about the gang in the summer of 2014, comparing their violent robberies to the actions of characters in the Grand Theft Auto video game series.
 Police agencies issued warnings to travellers, advising them not to stop until they reached a police road post or petrol station.
 Vigilante citizens, outraged by a lack of action from police and other authorities, soon organised armed patrols and started night raids in the areas south of Moscow, checking suspicious cars in an effort to stop the gang.

 After warning citizens not to interfere with law enforcement operations, police eventually issued a computer-generated image of a suspect in mid-September 2014.
 A variety of methods were used by police and other authorities to find the gang, including tracking the stolen iPad signal, and switching off traffic lights.

 On 6 November 2014, police raided an estate on Gor'kov Street in Udelnaya, killing Subkhanov and arresting nine other gang members.
 News agencies reported that the gang had been captured after a fierce gunfight around 3:00 a.m-3:20 a.m. in a private villa situated at Gor'kov street, 39, in the village of Udelnaya, Ramensky District, 10 to 15 km south-east of Moscow.
 Subkhanov was killed by a police sniper after reportedly initiating the gunfight by throwing a hand grenade towards the police and a Federal Security Service (FSB) special team after shouting Allahu Akbar (God is the greatest).

 Aftermath

 Around 60 assorted weapons were found after the gunfire ended and a fire was controlled by firefighters.
 Most of the firearms were gas pistols (a non-lethal weapon for self-defence) remade to fire live bullets from standard 9mm ammunition rounds.
 All of these pistols had stickers with numbers.
 Experts found that one of these pistols was used in six murders.

-Another 10 people were captured in other places in the Moscow region.
+Another 10 people were captured in other places in the Moscow Oblast.
 On 6 November the main group of the GTA gang was captured at the Dmitrovskoe Highway, north of Moscow.
 Two Kalashnikov sub-machine guns (AKS type) with 100 rounds were confiscated.
 Some gang members were on the run until 16 November.

 List of suspects (Surname, First Name) - seven-eight males, two-three females (according to different sources):